What to Do in Rome in 3 Days – Top Attractions and Things to See

 Book a guided tour to the Domus Aurea, Nero’s sumptuous palace, which had 300 rooms and an area 25 larger than the Colosseum!
 The octagonal room with an oculus in the ceiling, pavilions, sculptures, atria, fountains, spectacular paintings, frescoes and décor was at the time a combination of marble, semi-precious stones, mosaics and ivory – all lavishly constructed for parties and entertainment.
 It covered an area which included Palatine Hill, Esquiline Hill and the Caelian Hill (including the area where the Colosseum now is).

-There are so many more fascinating things to see in Rome, and if you have the time, you can, for instance, also consider visiting
+There are so many more fascinating things to see in Rome, and if you have the time, you might also consider visiting sites such as

 Santa Maria in Trastevere in the Trastevere district, one of the oldest churches in Rome dating back to the 340s, or